Skip to Content

 Double decker bus on Main Street at Disneyland.

-Only Fantasyland and Tomorrowland are open during this hour, but its the perfect time to go on rides like Storybook Land, Peter Pan’s Flight and Space Mountain!
+At Disneyland, only Fantasyland and Tomorrowland are open during this time and a few select attractions at California Adventure, but its the perfect time to go on rides like Storybook Land, Peter Pan’s Flight and Space Mountain!

 Peter Pan's Flight at Disneyland.